bio-xtt/sgsload/README.md

 # load the package
 library(sgsload)

-# get the speices id information
+# get the speices id information, the default userid is "user001".
 get_species_inform(user_id)

 ```